takanory/slides/20200417pycon/PITCHME.md

 Note:

-* Thank you for watching to my presentation.
+* Thank you for watching to my talk.
 * I am very happy to be able to talk in PyCon.

 ---